kubernetes/enhancements/keps/sig-storage/3294-provision-volumes-from-cross-namespace-snapshots/README.md

 If the naive implementation is used, unintended transient states, for example a temporary PVC in the snapshot namespace, may be visible to users.
 Also, there may be performance issues depending on where and how data is copied.

-On the other hand, althoguh it completely depends on the implementation, this approach can have advantages, like the ability to populate volumes from snapshot across different CSI drivers or the ability to efficiently copy data by using CSI driver specific way.
+On the other hand, although it completely depends on the implementation, this approach can have advantages, like the ability to populate volumes from snapshot across different CSI drivers or the ability to efficiently copy data by using CSI driver specific way.

 There will be no generic way to implement by using this approach, because the implementations rely too much on backup tools or CSI drivers.
-Therefore no community implementation of this approach will be provided.
+Therefore, no community implementation of this approach will be provided.

 Note that a PoC implementation for this approach can be found [here](https://github.com/kubernetes-csi/lib-volume-populator/pull/31).
 It works only for csi-hostpath driver and is intended to be just for discussion purpose.